-The best defense against phishing is to develop the habit to avoid clicking links in email.
-If I get a note from my bank, I type the bank's url into my browser myself, even if I'm 102% sure that it's a legitimate message.
+The best defense against phishing is to never click links in email.
+If I get a note from my bank, I type the bank’s url into my browser myself, even if I’m 102% sure that it’s a legitimate message.
 There are some exceptions to this rule.
 For instance, verification links are usually too long to retype, and they usually come as a direct result of a request on your part, so those are probably safe.

 There are other psychological tactics that might be used, but they’re more the province of con artists than hackers.
 Strategies for dealing with them go back to Agent Mulder’s advice given above.
 Add to that “If it seems too good to be true, it probably is” and “But I didn’t buy a lottery ticket!”

 Hardening your Web Site